hasura/hasura-discord-docs-bot/README.md

 pretty basic Debian-12 bookworm VM.
 I was trying to be as lazy as I possibly could about it and not even register a domain, and I would've got away with it too, if it weren't for that meddling Qdrant client being picky about rejecting self-signed certs, but in the end, I did suck it up and register a domain name, add the DNS records, and get signed by a CA, as seen by the aforementioned site: https://hasura-bots.com/dashboard.
-(TLDR: I used certbot with Let's Encrypt, and have nginx reverse-proxying.)

 I guess we should start from the beginning, thankfully I pulled down the command history to do just that via `history > commands.txt`